 Stuart MacLean Ramsay managed the first brewpub in the America’s and was the creator of the BridgePort brewpub in Oregon’s first craft brewery, an institution that influenced much of the brewpub culture across the United States and now the world.
-He was the original curator of the Multnomah Whiskey Library in Portland, rated one of the top whisky bars in the country.
+He was the second curator of the Multnomah Whiskey Library in Portland, rated one of the top whisky bars in the country.
 Ramsay’s Dram Academy of Whisky, founded and hosted by Ramsay, is the oldest whisky education program in the USA.

 Ramsay will bring his expertise of spirits and craft beer to Towne Crier, hosting regular whisky educational classes for consumers and ensuring that Towne Crier Lounge will be Portland’s quintessential whisky and craft beer gathering place.